beetboxvm/ansible-role-beetbox-slim/README.md

-# Ansible Role: Beetbox Backdrop
+# Ansible Role: Beetbox Slim

 An Ansible role that creates a Slim project on beetbox.